 Common to both of these statements in the Nodal Protocols is the idea that the COP represents the QSE’s anticipated or expected operating conditions.
 The expectation is that the amount or level of uncertainty starts low and increases as the time horizon of the plan is extended.
 This distinction is important, for example, the ERCOT Day-Ahead Market (DAM) and the Day-Ahead and Hourly Reliability Unit Commitment (DRUC & HRUC) applications use data from the COP as needed for the remaining hours in the current Operating Day and next or prompt Operating Day while other applications such as Resource Adequacy Reporting, WRUC, and Outage Evaluation, use data extending beyond the prompt Operating Day to the last COP reporting hour.
 The ability of these applications to provide solutions that best represent the expected conditions during the study period of the application is directly related to the QSE’s diligence in keeping ERCOT informed of its current plans for the operation of its Resources during the COP reporting period.

 The terms “availability, available, and unavailable” as used in the Protocols are intended to differentiate between Resources that can be operated versus those that cannot be operated because of a physical or regulatory impairment associated with the Resource itself, or the transmission equipment necessary to the interconnection of the Resource to the ERCOT Transmission Grid.
 The QSE is required to use the Resource Status in its COP to reflect the availability/unavailability of the Resource and provide the details concerning the nature and type of physical impediment to ERCOT through the Outage Scheduler.
-Generation Resource Outages extending longer than the COP timeframe are only reported in the Outage Scheduler.
+Resource Outages extending longer than the COP timeframe are only reported in the Outage Scheduler.
 Consequently, for the COP, ERCOT interprets availability as follows: “A Resource is available if it is not unavailable”.

 The term “resource capability” as used in the Protocols is intended to describe the injection limits reflected by the Resource’s HSL/LSL/HEL/LEL values.
-If the HSL/LSL/HEL/LEL values provided in the COP result from a Generation Resource derating, then the detail of the derating is provided to ERCOT through the Outage Scheduler.
-Generation Resource deratings that occur in Real Time are provided to ERCOT via telemetry of actual Generation Resource capability (i.e. the HSL/LSL/HEL/LEL telemetry values).
+If the HSL/LSL/HEL/LEL values provided in the COP result from a Resource derating, then the detail of the derating is provided to ERCOT through the Outage Scheduler.
+Resource deratings that occur in Real Time are provided to ERCOT via telemetry of actual Resource capability (i.e. the HSL/LSL/HEL/LEL telemetry values).

 QSEs provide COPs to ERCOT through the MMS applications.
 QSEs also receive notices and other messages via MIS system for ERCOT detected errors in QSE submissions.
 Please see Appendix I, Selected Excerpts from MIS Business Requirements for Notices, Notifications, Alarms and Alerts Version 1.0 Applicable to Current Operating Plans for detail of error messages.